Last updated: October 3, 2023

 Yellow and Orange Everywhere

-Once the leaves lose their green pigment, their true colours become more visible, creating a palate of yellow and orange leaves.
+Once the leaves loose their green pigment, their true colours become more visible, creating a palate of yellow and orange leaves.
 Other chemical changes also take place within the leaves, turning them a brighter or burnished red colour.
 These are easily seen in sugar maples, staghorn sumacs and dogwoods.
 Each deciduous tree species has its own distinct shade of yellow, orange or red.
 The deep red shades have always been my favourite.

 In the National Capital Greenbelt, there are over 70 species of trees and shrubs, including 50 distinct deciduous species.
 There is one exception to the general rule: a northern, coniferous tree called tamarack (Larix laricina) sheds its leaves in late October and November — making it a deciduous, coniferous tree.
 This species is a bog specialist which turns a brilliant gold colour in late fall.
 Easily seen from the Mer Bleue boardwalk, these trees provide great photographic opportunities once the maples, oaks and poplars have shed their leaves.

 Where to See the Leaves

 The stunning landscape brings many visitors from Canada and abroad to enjoy this forest phenomenon.
 Fall Rhapsody is the NCC’s way of celebrating the fall colours in the National Capital Region.
-There are many well-maintained trails for you to experience Fall Rhapsody in the Greenbelt this fall.
+There are many well-maintained trails for you to experience Fall Rhapsody in the Greenbelt and Gatineau Park this fall.